Denied: The Rise and Fall of Climate Contrarianism

 “How badly the opinion holder’s reputation would be damaged by relinquishing the opinion and whether the counter evidence is so blatant and public as to be common knowledge: a naked emperor, an elephant in the room.”

-Wait — so the idea of climate contrarianism could eventually topple, forever?
-I’m not holding my breath (and nor is Black) but the elephant is growing ever larger by the day.
+Wait — so the idea of climate contrarianism could eventually topple forever?
+I’m not holding my breath (and nor is Black), but meanwhile the elephant is growing ever fatter by the day.
 It’s that elephant of evidence — even more so than Black’s feast of reason and flow of facts — that confirms the contrarians have been denied.

 A Note About Denied’s author

 Richard Black is Director of the Energy & Climate Intelligence Unit.
 He studied Natural Sciences at Cambridge University before joining BBC World Service in 1985.
 He subsequently produced and presented on a wide range of programmes including current affairs, science, health and sport.
 While he was with the BBC, Black had longstanding stints as their Science and Environment Correspondent.